-US Army Medical Research and Materiel Command ATTN: MCMR-PLF (DAMD17-PC03-EHD)
+US Army Medical Research and Materiel Command

-1077 Patchel Street (Building 1077) Fort Detrick, MD 21702-5024
+ATTN: MCMR-PLF (PC04-EHD) 1077 Patchel Street (Building 1077) Fort Detrick, MD 21702-5024

-2. Questions related to electronic submission: Help lines will be available to answer specific questions regarding the preparation of proposals for electronic submission, or the process of electronic submission.
-The help line phone numbers are provided on the web or may be requested by e-mail as follows:
+2. Questions related to electronic submission: Help lines will be available to answer specific questions regarding the preparation of proposals for electronic submission or the process of electronic submission.
+The help line phone number is 301-682-5507 and is also provided on the web.
+Other help desk contact information is: